ecmwf/ecmwf-opendata/README.md

 ### Download the ensemble probability products

-The ensemble probability products are identified by the keyword `type = "ep"`.
-The probability products are available only for time=00 and time=12.
+The ensemble probability products are identified by the keyword `type="ep"`.
+The probability products are available only for `time=00` and `time=12`.

-Two different productsa are available.
+Two different products are available.

 #### Probabilities - Instantaneous weather events - Pressure levels